docker-archive/birthdaysite/content/contributing/docs.md

 * Report an issue or request new documentation.
 * <a href="/contributing/tests/#test-the-docker-documentation" target="_blank">Test</a> the existing documentation.
-* <a href="/contributing/tests/#write-new-or-update-existing-documentation">Write new or update existing documentation.
+* <a href="/contributing/tests/#write-new-or-update-existing-documentation">Write new or update existing documentation</a>.

 # Report a documentation issue